Classes

 Women 12+

 Students are immersed into the ori Tahitian language and music by first being introduced to stationary and moving basics in this class.
 That includes developing a straight posture as a Tahitian dancer, as well as building and strengthening core and leg muscles.
-Beginners are enrolled quarterly to ensure easy transition in learning.
+Beginners are enrolled twice a year to ensure easy transition in learning.
+All dancers start in this class to assess level before being moved up.

 Intermediate Vahine

-Students perfect not only technique, but also begin to add grace and speed to the basic steps.
-At this faster pace, students will develop stamina with continuous Tahitian cardio.
-More melodies (otea, aparima, and ahuroa) are added to the curriculum to move those basics into action.
+Students perfect not only technique, but also begin to add grace and speed to the basic tu'ura'a avae.
+At this faster pace, students will develop stamina and strength with continuous 'Ori Tahiti cardio, drills, and pehe combos.
+More melodies (ote'a, 'aparima, and mehura) are added to the curriculum to move those basics into action.

 Advanced Vahine

 The average advanced vahine in T.O. has 15 years of experience in Polynesian dancing.
 This is not required, but advanced dancers will perfect a balance of grace, strength, and stamina.
+Advanced dancers are active in various competitions or are competition ready.
 ‘Orometua (teacher) training is available as well.

 Tane